MadByteDE/Knights/README.md

 https://www.knightsgame.org.uk/.

 ## License
 The software is released under the [GNU General Public License (GPL)](https://www.gnu.org/licenses/gpl-3.0.txt) which can be found in the file `COPYING` in the same directory as this file.
-Information about licenses for individual assets can be found in the `LICENSES` file.
+Information about licenses for individual assets can be found in the `LICENSES` file which can be found in the same directory as the asset file.